Celestron Nexstar 8SE vs Evolution 8 vs 8 EdgeHD: What’s Best?

 Also, the Fastar technology allows you to remove the secondary mirror and attach your camera to the front, thereby massively speeding up the focal ratio from F/10 to F/2 (you need to add a Hyperstar lens to do this).

-The astrophotography credentials of this telescope are also backed up by a study we did of 350+ images shortlisted for the Astronomy Photographer of the Year competition in the last three years.
+The astrophotography credentials of this telescope are also backed up by a study we did of hundreds of images shortlisted for the Astronomy Photographer of the Year competition.

 The Celestron 8 EdgeHD was the third most successfully used Celestron telescope, behind only the larger 11-inch and 14-inch models: